euenjin/DataAnalysis_on_Diabetes_Data/README.md

 -	By expanding the size of the dataset, the result of the study can become more accurate.

 ### Privacy
-This dataset is an open dataset that is already cleaned by Alex and can be found in this source: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset.
+This dataset is an open dataset, cleaned by Alex, available at the following source: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset.